CumpsD/chainflip-insights/README.md

 Adding new features to FLIP InfoBot is based on a bounty system.
 Feature requests are created as new issues, which are assigned a bounty price based on an estimation of the work involved to add the feature.
 After anyone has funded the bounty, work on the feature will start.

+An overview of all bounty issues can be seen on the [Chainflip Infobot Features](https://github.com/users/CumpsD/projects/1) board.

 <!-- a normal html comment
 ## Screenshots